Scarborough pupils had fun competing against each other to win a non-uniform day as they raised money for communities overseas.

 At the mass, a book of remembrance will be presented by CAFOD.
 This will include names of supporters who have sadly passed away during the year.

-CAFOD representative in Middlesbrough, David Cross, said: “This is a great opportunity to learn more about CAFOD and the Harvest Fast Day appeal for El Salvador.
+CAFOD representative in Middlesbrough, David Cross, said: “This is a lovely way to remember loved ones and anyone is welcome to join us for the mass.